 - It was designed by John Graham and came as a compromise between several different design ideas.

 - This tower sways around 1 inch for every 10 mph of wind.
 It is built to withstand up to 200 mph wind velocity.

-- Until 2008, the tower had not been professionally clean since its opening in 1962.
+- Until 2008, the tower had not been professionally cleaned since its opening in 1962.

 - The Space Needle expands about 1 inch on warm days.

-- It has total 848 stairs from the bottom of the basement to the top of the Observation Deck.
+- It has total a total of 848 stairs from the bottom of the basement to the top of the Observation Deck.

-- There are 3 elevators and two of them descend with a speed of 10 mph and the third one with 5 mph.
+- There are 3 elevators and two of them descend at a speed of 10 mph and the third one at 5 mph.

 - They are designed in a way that during stormy weather, their speed can be reduced to 5 mph.

-- Each elevator has 7 cabled although one single cable is enough to hold the entire weight of the elevator.
+- Each elevator has 7 cables although one single cable is enough to hold the entire weight of the elevator.

 - The first manager of Space Needle, Hoge Sullivan had acrophobia, a fear of heights.